Choline is cognitive booster which is often included in pre-workout supplements for its ability to improve mental focus.

 - Bangers and mash

-Using Choline For Liver Health
+Using Choline To Improve Liver Health

-This is where choline really starts to shine.
+Okay, this is where choline really starts to shine.

-Studies dating back to the 1930s indicate that doctors were able to resolve fatty liver disease (which is caused by a choline deficiency) in cats and dogs by giving them choline in supplement form.
+Studies dating back to the 1930s indicate that doctors were able to fully resolve fatty liver disease (which is caused by a choline deficiency) in cats and dogs by giving them choline in supplement form.
 (9)

 Food | Choline mg (per 100g) |